Frequently Asked Questions

 Refund Policy for the Intermountain Suzuki String Institute

 In the event that you decide to cancel your registration, please email us or respond to your registration email that you received.
-Tuition is refundable, minus the $100 non-refundable deposit per student, if we are notified in writing before May 1, 2024.
-Applicants who withdraw after May 1, 2024 will forfeit all fees.
+Tuition is refundable, minus the $100 non-refundable deposit per registration, if we are notified in writing before May 1, 2025.
+Applicants who withdraw after May 1, 2025 will forfeit all fees.

 Tuition Payments in Installments (Payment Arrangements)

-Until April 1, if you would like to make payment arrangements (tuition divided into 3 or 4 payments), submit your registration without making payment and reach out to us with your phone number and email so we can contact you.
-(Later in spring, the number installments will decrease so that payments are all complete by May 1)
+Until April 1, if you would like to make payment arrangements (tuition divided into 3 or 4 payments), reach out to us with your phone number and e-mail before you submit your registration, and we will contact you within a week.
+Do not submit your registration until arrangements are made.
+(Later in spring, the number installments will decrease so that payments are all complete by May 1).

 ACCESSIBILITY